images3/images3-play/README.md

    - *'mongodb.username'* -- Username of MongoDB connection.
 Leave this value empty, if you don't setup username on MongoDB.
    - *'mongodb.password'* -- Password of MongoDB connection.
 Leave this value empty, if you don't setup password on MongoDB.

+If you have a different location for image files, then setup the following configurations.

+ * **imagecontent.properties**
+   - *'imagecontent.download.dir'* -- A place used to store images uploaded from clients or download from Amazon S3.
+Make sure the directory exists.

+ * **imageprocessor.properties**
+   - *'image.processing.tempdir'* -- A place used to store resized images.
+Make sure the directory exists.

 ##Running ImageS3

 Enable execution persmissions: